“Messy”, “Magic”, “Dirty”, “Dazzling”…I heard so much before I touched the Indian ground for the first time!

 - And so much more…

-Besides, what also goes with this is patience… from the transportation issue to the time frame, the organization is simply challenging.
-In a nutshell, every minute is an adventure, every minute can catch your breath away, but to make any plan no more than one goal per day!
+Besides, what also goes with this is patience… from the transportation issue to the time frame, the organisation is challenging.
+In a nutshell, every minute is an adventure, every moment can catch your breath away, but to make any plan no more than one goal per day!

 Scuba diving in Goa

 It seems Goa being the highlight holiday spot for India helped developing scuba diving businesses (I found 4 main dive centres).
 Unfortunately, the coastline of Goa includes 2 rivers’ mouths which bring a lot of particles and minerals in the water making impossible to get more than 5 (usual) to 10 m (lucky day) of visibility underwater.
-Nonetheless, it is still a nice place with 29/30°C water, perfect for beginners and open water students thanks to its shallow reefs where you won’t go deeper than 12m.
+Nonetheless, it is still a beautiful place with 29/30°C water, perfect for beginners and open water students thanks to its shallow reefs where you won’t go deeper than 12m.

 The main action occurs around Grande Island, offshore of the town of Vasco, although you won’t necessarily take the boat from there (in our case it was from Dona Paula, in the surroundings of Goa’s Capital Panaji).

-A wreck of a cargo ship from the 1940’s in good conditions, tonnes of reef crabs all over the place, many nudibranchs and some interesting coral reef in spiral shapes which look like the petals of a flower.
+A wreck of a cargo ship from the 1940’s in good conditions, tonnes of reef crabs all over the place, many nudibranchs and some impressive coral reef in spiral shapes which look like the petals of a flower.

-So if you don’t have much time to go further than Goa, it is a nice occasion to get your fins wet.
+So if you don’t have much time to go further than Goa, it is an excellent occasion to get your fins wet.
 The bonus of the trip from Dona Paula to Grande Island: Dolphins coming swimming nearby the boat!

 Netrani: a tiny scuba paradise far from the crowd